Accessing GB3NM

 Time-out

-The MMDVM FM logic is fitted with a reasonable timeout which will switch off the transmitter if a signal is received continuously for an unreasonably long time.
+The Motorola FM logic is fitted with a reasonable timeout which will switch off the transmitter if a signal is received continuously for an unreasonably long time.
 This timeout should never operate in normal use.
 If on the rare occasion the repeater does time out you will indeed know about it!

 CTCSS 71.9Hz